rc/soops/README.rst

     --plugin-args dict-like
                           optional arguments passed to plugins given as plugin_name={key1=val1, key2=val2, ...}, ...
+    --results filename    results file name [default: <output_dir>/results.h5] --no-csv              do not save results as CSV (use only HDF5) -r, --reuse           reuse previously scooped results file --write               write results files even when results were loaded using --reuse option
     --shell               run ipython shell after all computations --debug               automatically start debugger when an exception is raised